magalhas/jasmine-html-runner/README.md

 caught in a request to "client/123".

 ### Configuring your spec runner
-No changes are need to your Jasmine's HTML spec runner, though if you want to have jUnit output you should include the following in your html head:
+No changes are needed to your Jasmine's HTML spec runner, though if you want to have jUnit output you should include the following in your html head:

 ```html